The College Search Process: Make a Checklist!

-The College Data Spreadsheet can help determine whether your student’s ACT scores are in the 25th percentile for a school in order to receive possible merit scholarships.
+The College Insights tool can help determine whether your student’s ACT scores are in the 25th percentile for a school in order to receive possible merit scholarships.

 Research can eliminate, often quickly, colleges that don’t offer what your student wants.